TheOdinProject/curriculum/rails_programming/hotwire/turbo.md

 *   When might you use a Turbo Frame?
 *   How do we use Turbo Streams to update our pages?
 *   What do we use Turbo Native for?
-*   What is redis and why do we need it?

 ### Single Page Applications (SPAs)